 Reducing Congestive Heart Failure Risk in Survivors of Childhood Cancer

-, D.O., M.P.H., is leading a clinical research study into whether a low dose of the drug carvedilol can reduce the risk of congestive heart failure in childhood cancer survivors who received chemotherapy with anthracyclines.
+., is leading a clinical research study to determine whether a low dose of the drug carvedilol can reduce the risk of congestive heart failure in childhood cancer survivors who received chemotherapy with anthracyclines.

 Key Adverse Events Studies

 The use of hematopoietic stem cell transplant (HCT) to treat various medical conditions has improved over the last 20 years.
 There are now over 100,000 long-term survivors who have received HCT and the number is growing.
 Most of these survivors are doing well, but some may develop problems after receiving their transplant.
 The study looking into how certain complications, such as diabetes, heart conditions, lung conditions, stroke, bone problems, hormonal imbalances, and second cancers develop, and to see if certain lifestyle factors, treatments, or genes (factors that pass inherited traits from parent to child) are related to an increased risk of getting such complications.
 Read more about the Key Adverse Events after Hematopoietic Cell Transplantation study.